-The menu bar, just below the title bar (see Figure 1.2 earlier in this chapter), consists of 11 words and an icon.
+The menu bar, just below the title bar (see Figure 1.2 earlier in this chapter), consists of 11 (12 if you have the Express tools installed) words and an icon.
 Click any of these to display a drop-down menu.
 The icon on the left end and the File and Edit menus are included with all Windows-compatible applications, although they are somewhat customized to work with AutoCAD.
 The menu associated with the icon contains commands to control the appearance and position of the drawing area.